CQCL/lambeq/_sources/glossary.rst.txt

         In ``lambeq``, each :term:`pregroup <pregroup grammar>` type :math:`p` has a left (:math:`p^l`) and a right (:math:`p^r`) adjoint, which are used to represent arguments in composite types.
 For example, a transitive verb has type :math:`n^r \cdot s \cdot n^l`, meaning it expects a noun argument on both sides in order to return a sentence.

     ansatz (plural: ansätze)
         A map that determines choices such as the number of :term:`qubits <qubit>` that every wire of a :term:`string diagram` is associated with and the concrete parameterised quantum states that correspond to each word.
-For the classical case, an ansatz determines the number of dimensions associated to each type, and the way that large tensors are represented as :term:`matrix product states <matrix product state (MPS)>`.
+For the classical case, an ansatz determines the number of dimensions associated with each type, and the way that large tensors are represented as :term:`matrix product states <matrix product state (MPS)>`.

     bag-of-words
         A :term:`compositional model` of meaning which represents a sentence as a multiset of words; that is, it does not take into account the order of words or any other syntactic relationship between them.

+    Bobcat
+        A state-of-the-art statistical :term:`CCG <Combinatory Categorial Grammar (CCG)>` parser based on [SC2021]_.
+Bobcat is ``lambeq``'s default parser.

     cap
         A special morphism in a :term:`rigid category`, which, together with a :term:`cup` morphism, obey certain conditions called :term:`snake equations`.
 In diagrammatic form, a cap is depicted as a wire with downward concavity (:math:`\cap`).
 In the context of :term:`DisCoCat`, a cap is mostly used to "bridge" disconnected wires in order to alter the normal "flow" of information from one word to another, for example in cases such as *type-raising*.

     category
          In *category theory*, a category is a mathematical structure that consists of a collection of *objects* and a collection of *morphisms* between objects, forming a labelled directed graph.
-A category has two basic properties: the ability to compose the arrows associatively, and the existence of an identity arrow for each object. ``lambeq`` structures are expressed in terms of a :term:`monoidal category`.
+A category has two basic properties: the ability to compose the arrows associatively and the existence of an identity arrow for each object. ``lambeq`` structures are expressed in terms of a :term:`monoidal category`.

     categorical quantum mechanics (CQM)
         The study of quantum foundations and quantum information using paradigms from mathematics and computer science, specifically :term:`monoidal categories <monoidal category>`.
-The primitive objects of study are physical processes, and the different ways that these can be composed.
+The primitive objects of study are physical processes and the different ways that these can be composed.
 The field was originated by Samson Abramsky and Bob Coecke in 2004 [AC2004]_.

     CCGBank
         The :term:`CCG <Combinatory Categorial Grammar (CCG)>` version of *Penn Treebank*, a corpus of over 49,000 human-annotated syntactic trees created by Julia Hockenmaier and Mark Steedman [HS2007]_.

     Combinatory Categorial Grammar (CCG)
-        A grammar formalism inspired by combinatory logic, and developed by Mark Steedman [Ste2000]_.
-It defines a number of combinators (application, composition, and type-raising being the most common) which operate on syntactically-typed lexical items, by means of natural deduction style proofs.
+        A grammar formalism inspired by combinatory logic and developed by Mark Steedman [Ste2000]_.
+It defines a number of combinators (application, composition, and type-raising being the most common) that operate on syntactically-typed lexical items, by means of natural deduction style proofs.
 CCG is categorised as a *mildly context-sensitive* grammar, standing in between context-free and context-sensitive in Chomsky hierarchy and providing a nice trade-off between expressive power and computational complexity.

     compact closed category
         A symmetric :term:`rigid category`.
 The symmetry of the category causes the left and right duals of an object to coincide: :math:`A^l=A^r=A^*`.
 A :term:`pregroup grammar` is often referred to as a non-symmetric compact closed category.